bogomirov/keyboard-shortcuts/README.md

 * Stay focused on your task

-  * The background images provided here are with reduced contrast and desaturated.
-They do not distract you from the applications you use, but still clearly separate from the rest.
+  * The background images provided here are with reduced contrast and desaturated, so they do not distract you from the applications you use, but still clearly separate from the rest.
+They also provide an illusion of depth.
+Low detail, smooth gradient.
+Used to cut-off everything above.

-  * The keyboard shortcuts unobtrusively "fly" in the middle.
-While crisp and distinguishable, they blend with the background without compromising it.
-They are also easily distinguishable from your applications without unnecessarily attracting your attention.
+  * The keyboard shortcuts are designed to unobtrusively "fly" in the middle.
+They are on a semi-transparent bases, so they blend with the background without compromising it.
+They are also crisp, but with reduced brightness, so they are easily distinguishable from your applications, but without unnecessarily attracting your attention.

-  * You get three layers with an illusion of depth - the applications you use in front, keyboard shortcuts in the middle and a panoramic, low detail, high-quality image in the far back.
-And you can visually switch between the three layers in a split-second.
+  * The applications you use, with their aggressive colors and widgets practically stand out over the shortcuts and the background, providing you with an illusion of depth.
+You can visually switch between the three layers in a split-second.

-* Stay organized and find quickly what you need
+* Stay organized and quickly find what you need

   * Contrary to most user manuals, the emphasis here is on functions and not keyboard shortcuts.
 In this way you just need to locate in the hierarchical tree the task you seek to accomplish and not explicitly memorize keyboard shortcuts.

   * The layout attempts elegantly to fit as much information on it as possible, while separating application shortcuts, desktop environment shortcuts, icons and desktop widgets.
 In this way you can find your way through the overloaded with information desktop background quick.

   * No need to spend precious time sifting through manuals or searching on the Internet anymore, in order to find how to invoke a specific function.
-All the information you need is in front of your eyes, all the time.
+The information you need is in front of your eyes, all the time.
 Just move the window obstructing the view away, or press a single keystroke to minimize them all (Win+D on Windows).

   * It is practically impossible to fit all shortcuts of all applications on a single desktop background.
 If you place the shortcuts for the different applications on separate images, you could switch to the desktop background relevant to the application you use at the moment.

-* Implicitly learn on the go.
-Due to the organization of the content, while visually scrolling on the tree seeking the task you need, you implicitly realize how to accomplish many other similar tasks.
+* Learn on the go.
+While visually scrolling on the tree seeking the functionality you need, or just having a part of the desktop in your in your peripheral vision, you implicitly realize how to accomplish many other similar tasks.

 * Attribute to a calm environment.
 The images provided here have been chosen such that to provide a relaxing effect, so you make less errors and perform better.